drips-dings/suziedrip6/data/notes.md

 Cloud Machine Learning Containerization Innovation distinguishes between a leader and a follower.
 Stay hungry, stay foolish.
 Serverless Work hard in silence, let your success be your noise.
 Kubernetes If you can dream it, you can do it.
 Success doesn’t just find you.
 You have to go out and get it.
 JWT
 Don't be afraid to give up the good to go for the great.
 Blockchain To be the best, you must be able to handle the worst.
 Latency Optimization Optimization
+Distributed Systems CI/CD Innovation distinguishes between a leader and a follower.
+Load Testing Success doesn’t just find you.
+You have to go out and get it.
+Success is how high you bounce when you hit bottom.
+Docker